pspixsde/reported/README.md

 # REPORTED

-A Wordle-inspired guessing game for Dota 2 players.
+A free web-based guessing game for Dota 2 players.
 You're shown a real ranked match featuring an unusual, off-meta build and challenged to guess the outcome.

 **Live at [reported-dota.org](https://reported-dota.org)**